Jiro Sato: Death

 Several world class players reacted to the event.
 Fred Perry said that Sato was "one of the cheeriest men he had ever known".
-Bunny Austin added that "He had a great sense of humor...He always gave the impression that he would be the last man on earth to come to such an end".
+Bunny Austin added, "He had a great sense of humor...He always gave the impression that he would be the last man on earth to come to such an end".
 Ryuki Miki took over as captain of the Davis Cup team and went on to win the 1934 Wimbledon Championships mixed doubles title the same year.
 Miki stated Sato was a joyful person who loved jokes and making people laugh.
 His fiancée recalled that Sato hoped he could stay at Singapore.
 She further added: "I believe Jiro committed suicide solely from a sense of responsibility after he had acceded to the tennis association's urgings to proceed to Europe, even when he wanted to return from Singapore.
 To the end of my life I shall regret that it was the order of the Japanese Lawn Tennis Association that resulted in his death.
 Jiro was a man of honor and he played every time for the honor of Japan."
 His brother Hyotaro Sato addressed a call for the Japanese team to not cancel their match and to fight their hardest.